ANGLE's Vulkan back-end implementation lives in this folder.

 Vulkan is an explicit graphics API.
 It has a lot in common with other explicit APIs such as Microsoft‘s D3D12 and Apple’s Metal.
 Compared to APIs like OpenGL or D3D11 explicit APIs can offer a number of significant benefits:

-The RendererVk is a singleton.
 RendererVk owns shared global resources like the VkDevice, VkQueue, the Vulkan format tables and internal Vulkan shaders.
-The back-end creates a new ContextVk instance to manage each allocated OpenGL Context.
+The ContextVk class implements the back-end of a front-end OpenGL Context.
 ContextVk processes state changes and handles action commands like